nnbaocuong99/k8s-cluster/README.md

     <br>
 </div>

-- Whatever you did, copy and save it because its important if your have more the 5 clusters.
+- Always save your configuration files and name them, as they are important.
+If you have more than 5 clusters, keep in mind that `kubectl` can only connect to one cluster at a time.
 - Find the <mark><ins>**default Kubeconfig**</ins></mark> file in your device, paste it into it to connect and work with your cluster.
-- You can also set the `KUBECONFIG` environment variable or use the `--kubeconfig` flag with `kubectl` to specify a custom location.
-Check [docs](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/#:~:text=To%20set%20environment%20variables%2C%20include%20the%20env%20or,value%20directly%20for%20each%20variable%20that%20you%20name.) for more.
--

 <br>

 > [!tip]
 > ### How to find your Kubeconfig file?
 >
 > ##### 1.
-On Linux, Ubuntu:
+On Linux, Ubuntu and MacOS
 > ###### • You can check if it exists by running: `ls ~/.kube/config`
 > ###### • Default config file storage at:
 > </div>